-The transformation will start with the building of a brewery west of Store Road, to open in Autumn 2019, which will function as a social enterprise, providing opportunities for work and training, including an apprenticeship programme and flexible jobs with a focus on those who need them most: local NEETs and young single mothers struggling to get back into work.
+The transformation will start with the building of a brewery west of Store Road, which will function as a social enterprise, providing opportunities for work and training, including an apprenticeship programme and flexible jobs with a focus on those who need them most: local NEETs and young single mothers struggling to get back into work.
 In parallel, Create will work with local volunteers on a new community garden, on and from which other projects can grow.

 London’s growth has too often delivered private profit at the expense of residents’ quality of life and access to opportunity.
 North Woolwich is a prime example of this process – its eight thousand residents are surrounded by large infrastructure projects which isolate the community while bringing little local value. muf and Create London are working to reverse the trend, by ensuring every project on the site delivers real benefit to local people.